JoseMarioDev/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 Time Complexity is O(n) because the number of operations needed is directly related to the size of (n).
 As n increases, there will be (n) number of loops until the condition returns false and the loop ends.

 b)
+Time Complexity is O(log n).
+As (n) grows in size the amount of operations needed does NOT increase linearly with (n).
+This is a nested loop, J is set to 2x itself each loop, we basically cut away half of the problem each iteration.

 c)
+Time Complexity is O(n) because the number of operations needed is directly related to the size of n.
+We are performing a loop using recursion.
+With each loop we subtract 1 from bunnies, bringing us a step closer to our base case where we want to break out of the loop.
+Since we just decrease by one each time, we reach our base case in the same amount of steps as the number we pass in to the function.

 ## Exercise II